-In addition to psychotic symptoms, individuals with bipolar schizoaffective disorder also experience manic episodes and sometimes depressive episodes.
+In addition to psychotic symptoms, individuals with bipolar schizoaffective disorder may experience manic episodes and depressive episodes.
 Manic episodes can last anywhere from a few days to several weeks and are characterized by elevated mood, intense energy, impulsive thoughts, and other extreme behaviors.

 What is depressive schizoaffective disorder?

 Individuals with depressive schizoaffective disorder only experience depressive episodes in addition to psychotic symptoms.
 Depressive episodes typically last several months to a year and are characterized by:

 - Lack of interest in things once enjoyed

 - Appetite changes